szoftveres/RF_Microwave/radar/README.md

 #### Antenna LNA

-The role of the antenna LNA is to overcome the noise contributions of the mixer, as well as to provide linear amplification despite the powerful Tx signal source nearby (sufficiently high OP1DB).
+The role of the antenna LNA is to overcome the noise contributions of the mixer, as well as to provide linear amplification (sufficiently high OP1DB) despite the powerful Tx signal source nearby.

 The design is covered in [this page](https://github.com/szoftveres/RF_Microwave/tree/main/Amplifier/cascode).

-The LNA has an on-board bias-tee, which makes it suitable for being placed right after the antenna and powered through the RF coax cable - this helps overcoming RX path noise figure degradation due to cable losses.
+A long, lossy cable between the antenna and the LNA can degrade the Rx path noise figure due to cable losses, therefore the LNA features an on-board bias-tee and is placed direclty at the antenna, supplied with power through the coax cable.

 ![lna](https://github.com/szoftveres/RF_Microwave/blob/main/Amplifier/cascode/cascode_photo.jpg)